linzhi2013/specimen_bioseq_system/doc/INSTALL.md

     python3 manage.py runserver

-Copy the URL printed out by this command to your browser and enjoy it!
+Copy the URL (`http://127.0.0.1:8000/admin/`) printed out by this command to your browser, login the database with previously created account and password (e.g., username: `django`, passoword: `django123`) and enjoy it!

+From now on, you can do the rest of the jobs on the website only!

 # 4. Copyright